-If the exit date of the United Kingdom from the European Union is set at 31 January 2020, a transition period until 31 December 2020 will leave the system intact.
+If the exit date of the United Kingdom from the European Union is set at 31 January 2020, a a transition period until December 31st 2020, will leave the system unaffected.
 During these eleven months, the UK will comply with European regulations and will participate financially in its operation.
 The current common agreements will be maintained.
-Goods and persons will move freely between the Community and the United Kingdom.
+Commodities and persons will move freely between the EU and the United Kingdom.

-It should be noted that the European Community has warned that this transition will be extremely short because of the very many points to be negotiated.
-If Boris Johnson, the present Prime Minister of the United Kingdom, objects, the agreement provides for the possibility of extending the transition by one or two years.
-Nothing has yet been decided on this subject; negotiations between the British and European partners will determine whether it is useful or not (the request for an extension must be made before 30 June 2020).
+It should be noted that the European Community has warned that this transition will be extremely short due to the many points to be negotiated.
+If Boris Johnson, the present Prime Minister of the United Kingdom, objects, the agreement provides for the possibility of extending the transition, by one or two years.
+Nothing has yet been decided on this subject; negotiations between the British and European partners will determine whether it is useful or not (the request for an extension must be made before June 30th 2020).

 When the United Kingdom leaves the EU, it will become a third country: exchanging products with this country will become an import and export operation which will require a new management of trade and therefore, of the associated administrative documents.

-French winegrowers who trade with the United Kingdom must already have a transport ticket certifying that excise duties (taxes) are either paid (under cover of a DSA - Document Simplifié d'Accompagnement, drawn up by the consignor) or suspended (under cover of the DAE).
-This document, the DAE (Document d'Accompagnement Électronique) is currently dedicated to intra-community movement.
-It is the winegrower who takes care of it, via the GAMMA teleservice.
+French winegrowers who trade with the United Kingdom must already have a transport ticket certifying that excise duties (taxes) are either paid (under cover of a SAD - Simplified Accompanying Document, drawn up by the consignor) or suspended (under cover of the e-AD).
+This document, the e-AD (Electronic Accompanying Documen) is currently dedicated to intra-community movement.
+The winery takes care of it, via the EMCS-GAMMA teleservice.

-In the case of a shipment to private individuals, he must call upon a tax representation service.
+In the case of a shipment to individuals, he should use a fiscal representation service.

-Tomorrow, the DAE will be an export DAE, which will be cleared by export customs, on leaving French territory.
+Tomorrow, the DAE will be an export e-AD, which will be cleared by export customs, on leaving the European territory.
 Established by the exporting company (the winegrower), this DAE will cover the movement of products from the loading point (vineyard estate) to the border point (exit office).

-Customs formalities in France will be carried out by means of an export declaration (DAU) issued by the carrier or customs agent chosen by the winegrower.
+Customs formalities in France will be carried out by means of an export declaration (Single Administrative Document) issued by the carrier or customs agent chosen by the winegrower.